A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Review of theoretical methods

-While the NPA begins as an all electron calculation, it constructs, internally, many intermediate quantities to simplify the calculation.
+While the NPA begins as an all electron calculation, it constructs, internally, many intermediate quantities to simplify the calculation and enlighten the physical picture.
 These involve defining an average ionization $\bar{Z}$, ion-electron pseudopotentials, T-matrices, as well as ion-ion pair potentials and pair distribution functions.
-Such pseudopotentials and intermediate quantities are also used in QMD calculations, and they are supplied externally to the QMD calculation as a part of the package.
-In the NPA, all such intermediate quantities are constructed internally as they are all {\it functionals of the one-body distributions}, That is, the NPA uses no external empirical parameters, or elements from intuitive physical or ``chemical" models.
-The inclusion of the XC function for classical ions involves, in some cases, the evaluation of a bridge function using a model hard-sphere fluid, somewhat as the electron XC-functional uses the UEF as the model fluid.
-Thus, all intermediate quantities other than XC functionals are directly computed from the results of the Kohn-Sham calculations.
+All intermediate quantities other than XC functionals are directly computed from the results of the Kohn-Sham calculations.
 So, given the material density $\bar{\rho}$, the nuclear charge $Z_n$, and the temperature $T$, the only quantities needed in the NPA from an external theory are the XC-potentials.

-In the NPA, $\bar{Z}$ is evaluated from the finite-$T$ Friedel sum rule, using the phase shifts of the continuum electrons.
+In the NPA, $\bar{Z}$ is evaluated from the finite-$T$ Friedel sum rule, using the phase shifts of the continuum electrons (see the Appendix).
 These continuum states are not significantly subject to self-interaction errors or XC-discontinuities.
+The phase shifts are calculated from the behaviour of the scattered wavefunctions in the asymptotic region, i.e., where interactions are negligible, and when the fictitious Kohn-Sham states and the physical (Dyson) states~\cite{PDW-Dyson84} asymptotically agree.

-Also, the evaluation is made at the minimum of the total free energy $F([n],[\rho])$ for variations in the one-body densities $n,\rho$.
+Also, the evaluation of the phase shifts is made at the minimum of the total free energy $F([n],[\rho])$ for variations in the one-body densities $n,\rho$.
 This means $\bar{Z}$ corresponds to a full Saha-type calculation inclusive of all the many-body corrections automatically included via XC-functionals.
 This ``automatic'' free-energy minimization picture that arises in an NPA calculation is presented in some detail in Ref.~\cite{eos95}.